Labor Market Statistics - Economic Research and Analysis Division

 The Economic Research and Analysis division strives to provide our customers with timely and relevant information regarding both the Oklahoma and U.S. economy.
 Each month, we provide an update on national and local economic conditions through a series of economic indicators.
 Full Report Here.
 Access archived editions here.

 News Releases: Visit here for the latest News Releases including employment and unemployment rates and important agency announcements concerning unemployment insurance benefits.

 Local Area Unemployment Statistics: Visit here for current and historical employment and unemployment data as well as maps featuring the U.S.’s and Oklahoma’s unemployment rates.

-Industry and Occupational Employment Projections: Visit here to explore industry and occupational employment projections.
-Our projections data is presented at the statewide level, as well as metropolitan area and nonmetropolitan area levels.
+Industry and Occupational Employment Projections: Visit here to explore industry and employment projections.
+Our projections data is presented at the statewide level, or at the Workforce Investment Area level.

 Occupational Employment Statistics: Visit here for information on hourly and annual wages organized by occupation and area.
 The Occupational Wage Network (OWN) is accessible from here.